Patriarch of Antioch: Current patriarchs

 At one point, there was at least nominally a sixth claimant to the Patriarchate.
 When the Western European Crusaders established the Principality of Antioch, they established a Latin Church church in the city, whose head took the title of Patriarch.
 After the Crusaders were expelled by the Mamluks in 1268, the pope continued to appoint a titular Latin patriarch of Antioch, whose actual seat was the Basilica di Santa Maria Maggiore in Rome.
 The last holder of this office was Roberto Vicentini, who died without a successor in 1953.
 The post itself was abolished in 1964.

 Episcopal succession

-One way to understand the historical interrelationships between the various churches to examine their chain of episcopal succession—that is, the sequence of bishops that each church regards as having been the predecessors of each church's current claimant to the patriarchate.
-There were four points in history where a disputed succession to the patriarchate led to a lasting institutional schism, leading to the five churches that exist today.
+One way to understand the historical interrelationships among the various churches is to examine their chain of episcopal succession—that is, the sequence of bishops each church recognizes as the predecessors of its current claimant to the patriarchate.
+There are four key moments in history when a disputed succession to the patriarchate resulted in a lasting institutional schism, leading to the five churches that exist today.